designcise/hawkbit/README.md

 ## Dependency Injection Container

-Electron uses `League/Container` as its dependency injection container.
+Turbine uses `League/Container` as its dependency injection container.

 You can bind singleton objects into the container from the main application object using ArrayAccess: